compiledammit/warzone/esher/websockets/GrailsChat/README.md

 # Modifications

-1. In your Atmosphere plugin's `dependencies.groovy` file, in the compile dependency, change the version to `org.atmosphere:atmosphere-runtime:1.0.0.beta5`
+1. In BuildConfig.groovy, I added a compile dependency to update to the latest Atmosphere and override the dependency in the Atmosphere plugin
+> compile('org.atmosphere:atmosphere-runtime:1.0.0.beta5') {
+              excludes 'slf4j-api', 'atmosphere-ping'
+          }

-2. Replace the `jquery.atmosphere.js` file with the latest one in [Stephane's repo](https://github.com/smaldini/grails-atmosphere/tree/master/web-app/js/jquery)
+2. In *your* Atmosphere plugin, replace the `jquery.atmosphere.js` file with the latest one in [Stephane's repo](https://github.com/smaldini/grails-atmosphere/tree/master/web-app/js/jquery)

 # Tomcat Configuration